 This is the time of year for ghosts, goblins, and other such superstitions.
 However, perhaps it is also a time to pause and reflect on the horrors of those who suffered in Salem, Massachusetts, in 1692.
-The witches of Salem and nearby towns probably have hundreds of thousands of present-day descendants (including Pam, the editor of this newsletter, who descends from Rebecca Nurse).
+The witches of Salem and nearby towns probably have hundreds of thousands of present-day descendants.
 If you have ancestry from early Essex County, Massachusetts, you have an excellent chance of finding a connection to the Salem Witch Trials of 1692.

 The reasons for the witchcraft hysteria have been debated for centuries.
 One modern theory involves ergot of rye, a plant disease that is caused by a fungus, Claviceps purpurea.
 Anyone who eats bread made with ergot-infected rye can exhibit symptoms of muscle spasms, tremors, and writhing.
 This may be accompanied by hallucinations.
-Such afflictions can indicate poisoning by ergot, or "ergotism."
-Modern science has documented likely cases of ergotism in the Dark Ages, but the cause was proposed by a French physician only in 1670, and outbreaks in the 20th century have shed much more light on both symptoms and their cause.
+Such afflictions can indicate poisoning by ergot, or “ergotism.”
+Modern science has documented likely cases of ergotism in the Dark Ages, but the cause was only proposed in 1670 by a French physician, and outbreaks in the 20th century have shed much more light on both symptoms and their cause.

 We know much about the lives of the Puritan inhabitants of Essex County in 1692.
 We know that they were mostly illiterate, and almost all citizens were intensely religious.
 In their simple lives, they were afraid of the darkness and of many things in this world that they did not understand.
 They were convinced that the Devil walked amongst them every night and that he had many disciples.
-Reverend Samuel Parris reinforced this fear in his sermons most every Sunday.
-If the citizens of Salem and nearby towns did exhibit muscle spasms, tremors, writhing, and hallucinations, one cannot be surprised that their neighbors felt the victims were indeed possessed by the Devil himself.
+This fear was reinforced by the sermons delivered by Reverend Samuel Parris most every Sunday.
+If the citizens of Salem and nearby towns did exhibit muscle spasms, tremors, writhing and hallucinations, one cannot be surprised that their neighbors felt the victims were indeed possessed by the Devil himself.

 Physicians called in to examine the girls could find no explanation for their illness.
 In February one doctor suggested the girls might be bewitched.
 A neighbor had Parris’s Barbados slave, Tituba, concoct a “witch cake” in order to determine if witchcraft was present.
 Shortly thereafter, the girls made an accusation of witchcraft against Tituba and two elderly women of general ill repute in Salem Village, Sarah Good and Sarah Osborn.
 The three women were taken into custody on 29 February 1692.
 The afflictions of the girls did not cease, and in March they accused Martha Corey and Rebecca Nurse.
 Both of these women were well respected in the village and were covenanting members of the church.
 Further accusations by the children followed.
 By June the hunt for “witches” expanded beyond Salem to Andover, Ipswich, Gloucester, and other nearby towns.